api3dao/old-api3-docs/docs/next/grp-developers/call-an-airnode.md

 <Fix>The request parameters have changed.</Fix>

-A _full request_ using the AirnodeRrp.sol contract `makeFullRequest` function requires all parameters needed by the Airnode application be passed at runtime.
-This is in contrast to a _regular or short request_ type that would use a template for some or all of the required parameters.
-See more about [Using Templates](call-an-airnode.md#using-templates) below.
+A full request using the AirnodeRrp.sol contract `makeFullRequest` function requires all parameters needed by the Airnode application be passed at runtime.
+This is in contrast to a template request that would use a template for some or all of the required parameters.
+Learn more about [using templates](call-an-airnode.md#using-templates).

-Since the `callTheAirnode` function is going to make a full request it must gather the following parameters to pass on to `airnode.makeFullRequest`.
+Since the `callTheAirnode` function is going to make a [full request](../reference/protocols/request-response/request.md#full-request) it must gather the following parameters to pass on to `airnode.makeFullRequest`.

 - **airnode** and **endpointId**: As a pair these uniquely identify the endpoint desired at a particular Airnode.